Yao-class-cpp-studio/GameX/README.md

 ## End of Game:

 The game concludes when the ball falls from the platform.
-At this point, the results of your game will be displayed in the terminal.
-The results may include your score, the duration of your gameplay, or any other relevant metrics.
+At this point, the results of your game will be displayed in a new window.
+The results may include your score.
+A new game will restart automatically after falling down some time.

+### Known Issues:

+After the results window closes, the mouse focus may not automatically return to the game window.
+To resume playing, simply click the mouse once within the game window

 ## Tips: